Information systems

 Further study

-Completing a Masters in information systems will sharpen the skills you've developed through your degree.
-There may be options to specialise, for example in health information systems.
+Completing a Masters degree in information systems can help further develop the skills you've gained through your degree.
+There may be options to specialise in, for example, blockchain and fintech, health information systems or human-computer interaction.

-It's possible to complete a PhD in areas such as operations management and information systems, and computer science and information systems.
+It's possible to complete a PhD in areas such as information systems and innovation or information and communication systems.
+Example research areas include 5G or AI networking.
+Search Find a PhD for opportunities.

 Relevant professional qualifications are also available in IT and business areas.